Projects: Scroll down to see different Hanley Lab Projects!

 Project 1: CREATE-NEO

-As one of ten NIH-funded Centers
+As one of ten NIH-funded Centers for Research on Emerging Infectious Diseases (https://creid-network.org/),

 home/create-neo-home

-Como uno de los diez Centros para la Investigación de Enfermedades Infecciosas Emergentes (https://creid-network.org/) financiados por los NIH, la Coordinación de Investigación sobre Enfermedades Infecciosas Emergentes en el Neotrópico (CREATE-NEO, https://www.utmb. edu/createneo/home/create-neo-home) proporciona una red ágil y flexible de sitios de vigilancia en América Central y del Sur junto con enfoques de modelado de vanguardia para anticipar y contrarrestar los arbovirus emergentes.
+Como uno de los diez Centros para la Investigación de Enfermedades Infecciosas Emergentes (https://creid-network.org/) financiados por los NIH, la Coordinación de Investigación sobre Enfermedades Infecciosas Emergentes en el Neotrópico (CREATE-NEO, https://www.utmb.edu/createneo/home/create-neo-home) proporciona una red ágil y flexible de sitios de vigilancia en América Central y del Sur junto con enfoques de modelado de vanguardia para anticipar y contrarrestar los arbovirus emergentes.
 Nik Vasilakis y Kathryn Hanley de Co-PI se asocian con una amplia gama de socios en los EE.
 UU., Brasil y Panamá para promulgar la misión de CREATE-NEO.

 CREID-meeting.2023.jpeg From-second-at-top--Daniel-Aguiar-UFMG,-Barbara-Han-Cary,-Adrian-Castellano-Cary-and-Kathy-in-the-Pantanal-copy.jpg